fmenardo/sim_cluster_MTB/README.md

 Now that the virtual environment is active you should run `conda-unpack`

-Please not that you still need to install MASTER and Beast2.
+Please note that you still need to install MASTER and Beast2 separately.
 You also need to to edit the path to your beast launching script as explained above.

 ## Usage